amarakon/dfm/README.md

-`# user` dfm --raw # Print the raw output of the selection `# user` dfm --copy # Copy the raw output of the selection `# user` dfm --copy-contents # Copy the contents of the selection `# user` dfm --program # Open the appropriate program for the selection
+`# user` dfm --raw # Print the raw output of the selection `# user` dfm --copy # Copy the raw output of the selection `# user` dfm --copy-contents # Copy the contents of the selection `# user` dfm --open # Open the appropriate program for the selection
 ```

-The default is the `program` option.
+The default is the `open` option.

 To select one file, press the `Return` key.
 To use the input instead of
 the selection, press `Shift+Return` (not necessary most of the time).
 To